MattM178/Traffic-Reports-to-GIS/README.md

 * Convert the dataframe into a geodataframe, then into a list of features and adds them to the Traffic Count Reports layer.
 * Add the attachments identified in the join table to the newly added features in the previous step.

-You need to run main_V2.py using the "trafficreports" environment.
-That requires doing the setup once for the machine above.
+You need to run main_V2.py using the "arcgispro-py3" environment.
-1. First activate that environment with: `conda activate trafficreports`

-2. Navigate to the project root folder on your computer:
+1. First open a command prompt in Windows and navigate to the project root folder on your computer:
-*Transportation and Mobility\GIS Workspaces\Traffic Reports to GIS* by using cd (current directory command).
-`cd (the path on your drive)`
+*Transportation and Mobility\GIS Workspaces\Traffic Reports to GIS* by using cd (current directory command). `cd (the path on your drive)`
+2. No activate the ArcGIS Pro python enviroment by entering the path to to the enviroment.
+Paths may vary depending on your installation (like if it is installed system wide or for a specific user), but the default path is: `"C:\Program Files\ArcGIS\Pro\bin\Python\Scripts\proenv"`
 3. Execute the script with: `python main_V2.py`

 ### Going through the script